aharvard/betsiegarner.com/src/pages/cv/index.md

         Member and Equity Representative of the Assistant Professor of Sociology (criminology/criminal justice, generalist) Search Committee
       year: 2019-
+    - title: >-
+        Member and Equity Representative of the Assistant Professor of Sociology (criminology/criminal justice, policing) Search Committee
+      year: 2019-
     - title: Member of the Department Faculty Onboarding Committee
       year: 2019-
     - title: >-